-Theories about disappearing advantages of marginal and small farmers and efficiency gains of comparatively large categories of farmers with economic development holds true in small land holders' agriculture in Bihar upper category of households was mainly due to use of modern seed and fertilizers and ownership of water resources.
+The paper aims at examining the farm size-productivity relationship on small land holders' farms in resource scarce area in Bihar, India.
+Using regression analysis to household level panel data of farm households a positive relationship between farm size productivity is demonstrated.
+The higher productivity of various crops on upper category of households was mainly due to use of modern seed and fertilizers and ownership of water resources.
 Poor access to working capital to procure modern seeds, fertilizers and water resources for timely adequate irrigation to crops are major constraints for realizing higher crop productivity on tiny land holdings.
 This result is associated with prevalence of part time farmers cultivating on tiny and uneconomic land holdings.
 The size of medium category of households is also only 0.84 ha, but they have better access to technology and resources.
 The results also reflected the prevalence of poverty and lack of working capital for crop production in area of undeveloped infrastructure and non- existence of rural non-farm activities.